Full Moon Rituals: Harnessing Lunar Energy Through the Year

 Let’s walk through the different Full Moons of the year, their names, and some ways you might work with them.

-Hungry wolves once howled through the long nights of January, giving this Full Moon its name.
-It’s also been called the Old Moon, Ice Moon, Stay Home Moon, and Quiet Moon — names that all reflect winter’s stillness.
+Hungry wolves once howled through the midwinter due to the scarcity of food, giving this Full Moon its name.
+Other names include Old Moon, Ice Moon, Stay Home Moon, Hard Moon, Holiday Moon and Quiet Moon — names that all reflect winter’s stillness.

-Astrologically, the Cancer Moon stirs emotions close to home: family ties, comfort, security, and nourishment.
+The Wolf Moon stirs emotions close to home: family ties, comfort, security, and seeking nourishment.

 Ritual ideas: